ajsmith607/memills/content/family-of-edward-hallock-mills/mills-family/mount-william-sidney.md

 include_toc: true
 ---

-[William Sidney Mount](https://www.findagrave.com/memorial/8123/william-sidney-mount) (26 Nov 1807 to 19 Nov 1868) was also descended from [Timothy Mills of Mills Pond]({{% relref "smithtown" %}}).
+[William Sidney Mount](https://www.findagrave.com/memorial/8123/william-sidney-mount) (26 Nov 1807 to 19 Nov 1868), "the originator of American genre painting" was a descendent of [Timothy Mills of Mills Pond]({{% relref "smithtown" %}}).
 The Long Island Museum of American Art, History, & Carriages owns many of William Mount's works and the text of this section is taken from the Museum's past exhibitions, reproduced here with permission.

 <!--more-->